gatling/gatling/src/sphinx/quickstart.rst

 Application under Test
 ----------------------

-In this tutorial, we will use an application named *Computer-Database* deployed at the URL: `<http://computer-database.herokuapp.com>`__.
+In this tutorial, we will use an application named *Computer-Database* deployed at the URL: `<http://computer-database.gatling.io>`__.

-This application is a simple CRUD application for managing computer models, and was a sample for the `Play Framework <http://www.playframework.com/>`_.
+This application is a simple CRUD application for managing computer models, and was a sample for the `Play Framework <http://www.playframework.com/>`_ before version 2.3.

 You can also run it on your local machine: download Play!
-2.2.x's bundle and check out `the samples <https://github.com/playframework/playframework/tree/2.2.x/samples/scala/computer-database>`__.
+2.2.x's bundle and check out `the app <https://github.com/gatling/gatling-computer-database>`__.

 Scenario
 --------